golden-hu/resume/resume_en.md

 Klook iOS App, I apply MVVM to build the structure of the app.
 As a result, the code base of Klook iOS App is simple to develop, iterate, test, and maintain.

-**UI / Animation** - I have rich experience in developing iOS user interface and animation.
+**UI/Animation** - I have rich experience in developing iOS user interface and animation.
 It is crucial for an iOS App to excel in UI/UX.
 Therefore, I work hard to achieve good UI/UX experience for every App I develop.
 I am skilled in using storyboard, Auto Layout and CAAnimation.
 Because using Interface Builder is not friendly to version